 The lending protocol allows $ETH depositors to provide liquidity and earn a yield of 8.15% Annual Percentage Rate (APR) in $ETH, as well as the token $BEND.
 NFT holders can also borrow $ETH should they choose to lock up their assets.

 Locking up NFTs in BendDAO allowed owners to borrow up to 40% of the collection’s floor price.
 As the floor prices draw closer to the loan’s original value, the borrower had 48 hours to repay the loan.
 After that, the assets will liquidate and put up for auction.

 BAYC NFTs that were used as collateral on NFT lending platform BendDAO are approaching the lowest “Health Factor” levels.
 Health Factor (HF) represents the safety of deposited NFTs against borrowed Ether ($ETH), with level 1 triggering the liquidation.

 The higher the value of the HF, the more secure the funds will be during a crash.

 Run on the Bank

 As of August 22, BendDAO has run out of $ETH and people who lent their money to buy NFTs on leverage, can’t take their cash off the protocol.
-Around 15,000 $ETH have been lent and there is only 12.5 wrapped ETH ($wETH) left in the contract (per NFTStatistics.eth).
+15,000 $ETH were lent out and there is only 12.5 wrapped ETH ($wETH) left in the contract (per NFTStatistics.eth).

 This would also mean that borrowers need to pay 100% interest on their borrowed $ETH, as the debt against the NFTs is rising fast.
 Meanwhile, the NFTs are being listed in BendDAO auctions, but are not hitting exchanges, due to the fact there is no one bidding on them.